Hits Radio North East

-Metro Radio is an Independent Local Radio station based in Newcastle upon Tyne, England, owned and operated by Bauer as part of the Hits Radio network.
-It broadcasts to County Durham, Northumberland and Tyne and Wear.
+Hits Radio North East, formerly Metro Radio, is an Independent Local Radio station, owned and operated by Bauer Media Audio UK as part of the Hits Radio network.
+The station launched in 1974 as Metro Radio.
+It broadcasts to County Durham, Northumberland, and Tyne and Wear.

-As of December 2022, the station has a weekly audience of 330,000 listeners according to RAJAR.
+As of September 2024, the station has a weekly audience of 338,000 listeners according to RAJAR.

 History

-Launch
+Launch as Metro Radio

-The Newcastle-based station, broadcasting to north-east England, launched on 15 July 1974.
+The Newcastle-based station, broadcasting to North-East England, launched on 15 July 1974.
 The first breakfast show was presented by Don Dwyer, an Australian radio presenter formerly at ABC and the United Biscuits Network.
 The first show included messages of congratulations from Kenny Everett at the equivalent local commercial station in London, Capital Radio.

 Studios

 The station transmitted from a studio in Swalwell, Gateshead, which in later years would be adjacent to the Metrocentre and is now Metropolitan House—a business centre providing serviced office accommodation.
 Metro, and sister station Magic 1152, moved in 2005 to the former BT building previously known as Swan House – now known as 55° North – next to the Tyne Bridge in Newcastle upon Tyne.
 In April 2021, it was announced that Metro Radio were relocating their studios once more.
 Later in 2021 as planned, they relocated their broadcasting studios to the Grade II listed building, Gainsborough House on Newcastle's Grey Street.
 Before the move, the studio had undergone a purposed fit-out which included 2 additional studios and a contemporary, flexible office space.